Components of moduli stacks of two-dimensional Galois representations: Extensions of rank one Breuil--Kisin modules

-The refined shapes for $\tau$ admit an explicit description.
-If $\gP$ is of shape $J$, for some fixed $J \subseteq \Z/f'\Z$ then, since $c_i$, $d_i$ are fixed, we see that the $r_i$ and $s_i$ appearing in $\gP$ are determined modulo $e(K'/K)=p^{f'}-1$.
+The refined profiles for $\tau$ admit an explicit description.
+If $\gP$ is of profile $J$, for some fixed $J \subseteq \Z/f'\Z$ then, since $c_i$, $d_i$ are fixed, we see that the $r_i$ and $s_i$ appearing in $\gP$ are determined modulo $e(K'/K)=p^{f'}-1$.
 Furthermore, we see that $r_i+s_i\equiv 0\pmod{p^{f'}-1}$, so that these values are consistent with the determinant condition; conversely, if we make any choice of the~$r_i$ in the given residue class modulo $(p^{f'}-1)$, then the $s_i$ are determined by the determinant condition, and the imposed values are consistent with the descent data.
-There are of course only finitely many choices for the~$r_i$, and so there are only finitely many possible refined shapes for $\tau$.
+There are of course only finitely many choices for the~$r_i$, and so there are only finitely many possible refined profiles for $\tau$.

 To make this precise, recall that we have the congruence We will write $[n]$ for the least non-negative residue class of $n$ modulo $e(K'/K) = p^{f'}-1$.

 If both $i-1$ and $i$ lie in $J$, then we have $c_{i-1} = k_{i-1}$ and $c_i = k_i$.
 The first of these implies that $pc_{i-1} = k_i$, and therefore $r_i \equiv 0 \pmod{p^{f'}-1}$.
 The same conclusion holds if neither $i-1$ and $i$ lie in $J$.
 Therefore if $(i-1,i)$ is not a transition we may write